teltek/opencast-configuration-management/docs.md

 ### Quick Start

 If you are just looking to get a running Matterhorn system at this point, then you need only do two things:  Modify the group\_vars/common.yml, and your .hosts file.
-Setup your hosts file to match your environment, and then set up the mh\_version and mh\_pom\_version variables in common.yml to match the version of Matterhorn you wish to install.
+Setup your hosts file to match your environment, and then set up the oc\_version and oc\_pom\_version variables in common.yml to match the version of Matterhorn you wish to install.
 Then run _ansible-playbook -K -i $hosts_file.hosts $playbook.yml_ and wait

 ### Details